Nordix/examples/examples/load-balancer/README.md

 ## Client setup

-The client is an `alpine:latest` image with a ConfigMap used as init-scrip.
+The client is an `alpine:latest` image with a ConfigMap used as init-script.
 This allows us to define start-up commands in the [manifest](./k8s/simple-client.yaml).

 ```